sujeilyfonseca/argo-cd/README.md

 # Argo CD - Declarative Continuous Delivery for Kubernetes

-## About Argo CD
+## About
+### Description
-### What is Argo CD?
+#### What is Argo CD?

-Argo CD is a declarative, GitOps continuous delivery tool for Kubernetes.
+Argo CD is a declarative GitOps continuous delivery tool for Kubernetes.

 ![Argo CD UI](docs/assets/argocd-ui.gif)

 [![Argo CD Demo](https://img.youtube.com/vi/0WAm0y2vLIo/0.jpg)](https://youtu.be/0WAm0y2vLIo)

-### Why Argo CD?
+#### Why Argo CD?

-1. Application definitions, configurations, and environments should be declarative and version controlled.
+1. Application definitions, configurations, and environments should be declarative and version-controlled.
 1. Application deployment and lifecycle management should be automated, auditable, and easy to understand.

-### Who uses Argo CD?
+#### Who uses Argo CD?

 [Official Argo CD user list](USERS.md)

+#### Website
+Please find more information about the MCSP use case and processes in the [MCSP CI/CD Playbook](https://ibm.biz/CICD-Playbook).

 ## Documentation

 To learn more about Argo CD [go to the complete documentation](https://argo-cd.readthedocs.io/).
-Check live demo at https://cd.apps.argoproj.io/.
+Check the live demo at https://cd.apps.argoproj.io/.

 ## Community